sorin-ionescu/prezto/modules/autosuggestions/README.md

 of a previously entered command and Zsh suggests commands as you type based on history and completions.

-If this module is used in conjuncture with the *syntax-highlighting* module, it must be loaded **after** it.
+If this module is used in conjunction with the *syntax-highlighting* module, the *syntax-highlighting* module must be loaded **after** this module.

-If this module is used in conjuncture with the *history-substring-search* module, it must be loaded **after** it.
+If this module is used in conjunction with the *history-substring-search* module, the *history-substring-search* module must be loaded **after** this module.

 Contributors
 ------------